What it was like to use public telephones in 1940s/1950s Britain

 Another reason for people waiting outside public phone boxes was that they were waiting for a call.
 Public phone boxes had their own numbers and could be phoned into.
 So people would arrange to phone one another at an agreed time and then wait outside the phone box until they heard its phone ring.

-In order to make a call from a public phone box, one had to have the right coins.
+In order to make a call from a public phone box, you had to have the right coins.
 This was not too onerous because coins were in everyday use as there were no credit cards.
 Nevertheless, it was not at all unusual to be stopped in the street and asked if one had change for a phone call.
 People always tried to oblige each other in this respect, and I never knew of anyone getting mugged when they got out a purse or delved into their pockets for money.

 As a child, you did not pass a phone booth without pushing button B on the off-chance in case the last caller had forgotten to collect their left-over coins.
 It worked more often than you might have thought and 4d bought you a lot of sweets.

-The really naughty children stuffed a rag up the refund chute on the way to school and on the way home pulled it out hoping that Button B had been pressed in the meantime.
+Really naughty children stuffed a rag up the refund chute on the way to school and on the way home pulled it out hoping that Button B had been pressed in the meantime.
 If so the refunded money, having been blocked by the rag, came tumbling out!
 As a telephone engineer, I often went to phone boxes with that problem!